Go to top of page

 • the fact sheets below.

-If you're worried about your child's behaviour or how your child's school is supporting your child, contact the school and make a time to speak with their teacher, school leader or the Principal.
+Contact the school if you're worried about your child's behaviour or how the school is supporting your child.
+Make a time to speak with their teacher, school leader, or the Principal.

-If you can’t work things out with your child’s school, you can make a complaint online to the education department’s Customer Feedback Unit or by calling 1800 677 435.
+If you can’t work things out with your child’s school, you can make a complaint to the department’s Customer Feedback Unit:

 Engagement and Wellbeing